mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 MRTG-LOG01
 ├── Splunk Enterprise
 ├── Splunk Web on TCP 8000
-├── Local Windows Security Log
+├── Local Windows Security log
 └── Index: main
     └── Sourcetype: WinEventLog:Security
 ```

-The current architecture indexes events generated on `MRTG-LOG01`.
+The architecture indexed events generated on `MRTG-LOG01`.

-It should not be described as full domain-wide monitoring because remote Windows systems were not configured as data sources during this lab.
+It did not provide domain-wide identity monitoring because the domain controllers and endpoints were not configured as data sources.

 ---